elvisimprsntr/siriproxy-redeye/README.md

 `vim siriproxy-redeye/lib/reStation.yml`

-- Edit the reDefault.yml to specify the a default redeye/room/device/feed.  **Note: Repeat all the following steps if you make additional changes.**
+- Edit the reDefault.yml to specify a default redeye/room/device/feed.  **Note: Repeat all the following steps if you make additional changes.**

 `vim siriproxy-redeye/lib/reDefault.yml`